 - Take walks in the city, but it’s a must to see the Versailles gardens.
 You don’t have to go and visit the palace.
 But you will enjoy a coffee or a wine on a bench at Versailles admiring the lake and the graceful swans.

-So much about our favourite places and activities in the capital of France.
+So much about my favorite places and activities in the capital of France.
 There are a lot of other cool things to do and see in the city of lights.
 In the following pages of the journal you will also find a small plan related to the costs of tourist attractions, metro, activities or accommodation.
-If you want to see some photos from our trip, you can check out our Facebook album.
+If you want to see some photos from my trip, you can check out the Facebook album.